csswizardry/csswizardry.github.com/_posts/2019-04-25-tips-for-technical-interviews.md

 Once you’re in, who’s keeping an eye on you?
 How do you know you’re doing the right thing?
 Who’s going to help you progress to the next steps?
-Will you have regular 1:1 meetings at which you can raise any concerns.
+Will you have regular 1:1 meetings at which you can raise any concerns?
 Will you have any key targets against which you will be measured?

 This is vital, and can raise red flags immediately.
 I’ve seen too many